schmettow/YET/docs/index.md

 #### Experimentation

 #### Design

 1. An advantage of using linear regression is that the predicted x positions come with information on uncertainty (e.g. confidence limits).
 This can be used to adjust the circle size in Follow mode.

+## Yeti10

+Yeti10 re-iterates on the Cam stream, which strictly makes it *not a Yet interface* (NYETI).
+Like in Yeti9, faces are detected.
+When the user takes a snapshot, the facial emotional expression is analyzed (library FER).